 - Quotidian Anthropocenes, sponsored by Haus der Kulturen der Welt and Max Planck Institue for the History of Science Berlin

-- Visualizing Toxic Subjects, sponsored by UCI’s Center for Ethnography
+- Visualizing Toxic Places, sponsored by UCI’s Center for Ethnography

-- Design and public outreach for the Platform for Collaborative Experimental Ethnography (PECE).
-Sign up for the monthly newsletter here.
+- Design for the Platform for Collaborative Experimental Ethnography (PECE) (sign up for the monthly newsletter here!)